dogmgeen/Tools-For-Computer-Scientists/09-Locating-memory-leaks-with-Memcheck.md

     #2 0x7f7c327c682f in __libc_start_main
 ```

-Both outputs show that a 4-byte (i.e., `int`) read happened 4 bytes (i.e., at index 1) inside our block of 20 bytes
+Both outputs show that a 4-byte (the size of an `int`) read happened 4 bytes (so, at index 1) inside the block of 20 bytes
 that is our array of 5 `int`s.

+Invalid read or write bugs can have a number of fixes.
+Sometimes they're as simple as adding a bounds check somewhere to make sure you don't write off the end of an array.
+Other times, you'll have to think carefully about where your code went astray --- see the Debugging chapter for more advice on this.

 ### Mismatched and Double Deletes